-Yes, we can connect parents with all of the additional services available through LifeWorks and collaborating agencies to best assist your family.
-Some of these services include Behavioral Health Intervention Services (BHIS) and Integrative Health Program (IHP).
+Yes, we can connect parents with additional services available through LifeWorks, and collaborating agencies to best assist your family.

 What is play therapy and is this an option for school-based therapy?

-At the elementary level, all our therapists are trained to provide play therapy.
+At the elementary level, all our therapists are trained to use play therapy strategies in session.
 Children are usually referred to play therapy to solve problems and deal with issues that are troubling the child.
 Often, children have used up their own problem solving tools and express themselves in negative ways, such as acting out at home, with friends, or at school.
 We use play therapy to help children cope with difficult emotions and find solutions for their problems.
 By using a play therapy setting, children find healthier solutions and learn new ways of coping with their issues.